UK’s best-loved national pet charities and experts join forces to offer advice to help owners care for their animals and each other

-RSPCA Cymru is appealing for information after a dead French Bulldog was found on a grass verge in Newport.
+RSPCA Cymru is appealing for information after a lethargic bearded dragon was found abandoned at Moss Valley Park in Wrexham.

 The reptile was found in some undergrowth by the car park and was found to be very unwell.

 RSPCA deputy chief inspector Phil Lewis said: “This poor bearded dragon was found by a member of the public on Sunday (22 March).
 He was extremely lethargic, cold and flat – which is a sign of being seriously ill.